platformx-peakwork/accommodation-api-client-example/Readme.md

 given 'roomIdentifier' in case it has already been created via a previous call to 'upsertRoom'.

+# Implementation

+## Technology

+* Java
+* Maven

+## gRPC Java Generation

+gRPC uses the 'protoc' compiler with a special gRPC plugin to generate code from proto file.
+As a result, we get generated gRPC client and server code along with data access objects for an any preferred language(s).

+To learn more about protocol buffers, including how to install protoc with the gRPC plugin in your chosen language, see the Links section.

+In order to connect to the Accommodation API service the example implementation uses Java gRPC service stubs generated from the Protobuf API definition.
+For the generation of a Java gRPC client classes the implementation uses Protobuf Maven Plugin, see Links section.

 # Links

 [DRV Global Types](https://globaltypecenter.de/index.php?language=en) - GlobalType Center

 [Google gRPC](https://grpc.io) - A high-performance, open source universal RPC framework

+[Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) - Potocol Buffers.
+Developer Guide

 [Protobuf Maven Plugin](https://github.com/xolstice/protobuf-maven-plugin) - Plugin that executes the Protocol Buffers (protoc) compiler